NextSDS Logo

 Hands

-Wear suitable gloves.
 Recommended: Nitrile gloves.
-Gloves with a minimum breakthrough time of 240 minutes, or >480 minutes if suitable gloves can be obtained.
-If suitable gloves are not available to offer that level of protection, gloves with shorter breakthrough times may be acceptable as long as appropriate glove maintenance and replacement regimes are determined and adhered to.
-For short-term / splash protection, recommended breakthrough times are as above.
+Continuous contact: Gloves with a minimum breakthrough time of 240 minutes, or >480 minutes if suitable gloves can be obtained.
+Short-term / splash protection: Recommended breakthrough times as above.
 For general applications, we recommend gloves with a thickness typically greater than 0.35 mm.
-Thinner gloves (down to 0.1 mm or less) may be required where a high degree of manual dexterity is needed, for short duration protection and single use.
-Thicker gloves (up to 3 mm or more) may be required where there is a mechanical (as well as a chemical) risk i.e. where there is abrasion or puncture potential.
-Refer to standards: EN 420, EN 374.
+Thinner gloves (down to 0.1 mm or less) may be required where a high degree of manual dexterity is needed.
+Thicker gloves (up to 3 mm or more) may be required where there is a mechanical (as well as a chemical) risk.
+Standards: EN 420, EN 374.

 Eyes